Ohnstokk3/video-editor-/README.md

 -The ability to apply filters

--Importing: The ability for user to import video footage \u2714
+-Importing: The ability for user to import video footage - [x]

 -Merging: The ability to merge multiple clips, such as photos and videos, into one